 To grow red campion in containers, use a quality potting mix with sharp drainage.
-Select a container with drainage holes that’s at least a foot wide and deep.
+Select a container with drainage holes, at least 1 foot wide and deep.
 Unglazed clay is a good material because it will allow excess soil moisture to evaporate through its walls.
 Be careful not to overwater your red campion container and promptly dump any water that accumulates in a saucer if you have one.

 Signs that your plant needs repotting include roots coming out of the drainage holes and popping up out of the soil, as well as diminished flower production.
-If that’s the case, either divide your plant or move it to a container size up with fresh potting soil.
+If that’s the case, either divide your plant or move it to a slightly larger container with fresh potting soil.
 It’s best to do this in either the spring or early fall.

 There's generally no overwintering maintenance necessary for red campion.
 Just ensure that your planting site has good drainage.
 Freezing and thawing soil can become waterlogged if it doesn't drain properly, which can damage or kill the plant's roots.